mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - i2: Storage optimized: for workloads requiring high amounts of fast SSD storage
 - g2: GPU-based instances: intented for graphics and general-purposed GPU compute workloads

+While changing the instance type,

+1. Can only within the same instance type family,
+2. you can change the Availability Zone.
+3. You **cannot** change the operating system nor the instance type family.

 ### Amazon Machine Images, AMIs

-The initial software that wil lbe on an isntance when it's launched.
+The initial software that will be on an instance when it's launched.

 - Operating system and its configuration
 - the initial state of any patches